 Wang is an expert in visual database search and retrieval.
 Formerly with the Biomedical Informatics Group and the Computer Science Database Group at Stanford, he undertakes work that makes possible the retrieval of specific images from databanks of images.
 Among other contributions, he has co-developed the SIMPLIcity semantics-sensitive image retrieval system and the ALIPR real-time computerized image tagging system, and the ACQUINE aesthetic quality inference engine.
 These systems have been applied to several domains including biomedical image analysis, satellite imaging, and art and cultural imaging.

 Wang’s studies also have involved retrieval from large-scale genome databases through pattern recognition.
 His research has been primarily funded by the National Science Foundation.
-At Penn State, Wang teaches theoretical foundations of information science, techniques related to the organization of data, and medical informatics.
+At Penn State, Wang teaches theoretical foundations of information science, discrete mathematics, techniques related to the organization of data, and medical informatics.
 He also guides a group of both graduate and undergraduate researchers.

 Integrated Region-Based Image Retrieval